jiahaog/UltimateWhiteboard/README.md

 4. Run the project

 ## User Interface Considerations
-The markers will animate themselves a few points up from the original `touches` location, so that the user's finger does not obstruct the display of the marker.
+The markers will animate themselves a few points up from the original `touches` location when touched, so that the user's finger does not obstruct the display of the marker.

 ## Work in progress
 * Replace placeholder buttons with proper buttons